RoboticReaper/F-Clicker/README.md

 # F-Clicker
 This auto clicker was specifically designed for one of the Genshin Impact's achievement called "Friends the World Over".
-It gives 10 primogems.
+You need to talk to NPCs for thousands of times, it gives 10 primogems as reward.

 # Requirement
 1. Having 16:9 screen ratio (2560:1440, 1920:1080...)